AlfredRezk/TodoApp/backend/readme.md

   * Only admin can create a Category
 - Update Category
 - Delete Category

-### Reviews
-- List all reviews for a bootcamp
-- List all reviews in general
-  * Pagination, filtering, etc
-- Get a single review
-- Create a review
-  * Authenticated users only
-  * Must have the role "user" or "admin" (no publishers)
-- Update review
-  * Owner only
-- Delete review
-  * Owner only

 ### Users & Authentication
 - Authentication will be ton using JWT/cookies